 Scion TC Mods: Upgrade Ideas & Performance Parts

-Toyota created Scion to specifically target the attention of its younger demographic.
+Toyota created Scion specifically to target the attention of its younger demographic.
 Contrary to what Lexus stood for, Scion’s sole purpose was to fulfill the needs of those who want an affordable car with many tuning options and a “cool” tag.

 Introduced in 2004, the tC quickly gained popularity among the younger generation and hit almost every sales goal Toyota had.
 Despite not being rear-wheel-drive, the Scion tC solidified its position as a fantastic tuner car.